Alcohol and Drug Prevention and Response Program

 Drug and alcohol programs

-The university provides educational programs and counseling to students who need support managing their substance use and students who are affected by the substance abuse of others.
-Substance abuse may involve not only controlled substances and illegal drugs, but also alcohol and other substances that may be detrimental to health, even though not subject to state and federal laws.
-For confidential help with substance-related problems, students should contact the Counseling Center at 217-333-3704.
+The university provides educational programs and counseling to students who need support managing their substance use and students who are affected by the substance use of others.
+Support is available to address the use of alcohol, marijuana, and controlled substances or illegal drugs, as well as compulsive behaviors such as gambling, sex, or internet use.
+For confidential help with substance-related problems, students should contact the Counseling Center at (217) 333-3704.
 Additional university and community resources are also available.